After Goodbye

 My dog Stanley had been with me for seventeen years.
 That is a long time to share a life with another being — long enough that his presence was woven into everything.
 The rhythm of my mornings.
 The weight of the couch beside me.
 The way a room feels when someone who loves you is in it.

-When liver disease took hold in his final year, I leaned on something unexpected: my death doula training.
-What that practice gave me was the ability to hold space — not with fear or worry, but with love.
-To be present without needing the moment to be anything other than what it was.
+When liver disease took hold in his final year, I leaned on something that was growing alongside my animal communication work: death doula training.
+The two practices ask for the same thing — to hold space without fear and be present without needing the moment to be anything other than what it was.
 I can't say it was easy, but it was essential.
 Near the end, he couldn't walk.
-And yet he remained patient, loyal, and present — waiting, I believe, for me to be ready.
+And yet he remained patient and loyal — waiting, I believe, for me to be ready to say goodbye.

 When I finally let him go, it was from a place of gratitude for the life we shared.
 On our last day together, we met it with love.
 Both of us.

 He didn't dwell on what was ending.
 He simply existed — fully present, and at peace.
+Ready for what was next.
 That was his final lesson to me.

 The loss of an animal companion is its own kind of grief — particular, and often lonely.
 The world does not always make space for it.
 But anyone who has loved a pet knows: the absence is everywhere.
 In the morning routine that no longer has a reason.
 In the corner of the room you still glance toward.
 In the inexplicable urge to be quieter in the house, as if not to disturb something that is no longer there.